Who wins the Mikal Bridges vs. Cade Cunningham matchup in tonight's game?

 Mikal Bridges & the Nets

-- Brooklyn comes out on top in the rebound battle by an average of 2.5 boards.
-It is recording 47.0 rebounds per game (second in the league) compared to its opponents' 44.5 per contest.
+- Brooklyn grabs 46.7 rebounds per game (third in the league) while conceding 44.2 per contest to its opponents.
+It outrebounds opponents by 2.5 boards per game.

-- The Nets make 14.6 three-pointers per game (fifth-most in the league), while their opponents have made 13.6 on average.
+- The Nets make 14.4 three-pointers per game (sixth-most in the league) at a 38.5% rate (second-best in the NBA), compared to the 13.7 their opponents make while shooting 37.2% from beyond the arc.

-- Brooklyn has typically lost the turnover battle this season, committing 12.5 per game (seventh in NBA play) while forcing 11.1 (30th in the league).
+- Brooklyn has committed 12.4 turnovers per game (seventh in NBA action), 1.2 more than the 11.2 it forces on average (30th in the league).

 Watch the NBA on Max with the B/R Sports Add-On